UniversityRadioYork/MyRadio/README.md

 Username: myradio
 Password: myradio

+Note that the Vagrant bootstrap script gives the myradio user CREATEDB permissions, so be sure to never run this in a production environment, or remove the permission before doing so.

 Quickstart
 ==========
-Install Apache2, PHP, Composer and PostgreSQL on your prefered *nix distro.
+Install Apache2, PHP, Composer and PostgreSQL on your prefered `*nix distro.
 Or Windows, if you're into that.
 MyRadio has been tested with Ubuntu and FreeBSD.